-I'm making a pledge to eat better and work out more often, and because I'm telling anyone who reads this column, I'm hoping for either A.) your encouragement or B.) your awful shaming, which will act as a kick in the tookus.
+I'm making a pledge to eat better and work out more often, and because I'm telling anyone who reads this column, I'm hoping for either A.

 Another change anyone could implement is turning negativity into positivity.
 I've been so guilty of this recently that it's affected a few relationships.
 When you think you know better than some people or you just generally don't like someone and have a compulsiveness to let them know, it does no one any good.

 This may be cheesy, but I follow @yoga_girl on Instagram and for whatever reason, it makes my day to see someone embrace a lifestyle and tell people to chill out.
 Meditation and yoga are now on the agenda.